VladMinzatu/performance-handbook/wc-go/README.md

          0     0% 98.68%     4040ms 88.60%  github.com/VladMinzatu/performance-handbook/wc-go/cmd.Run
 ```

 More than anything, these results show us how the CPU profiler works.
 A CPU profile samples where the program spends CPU cycles.
 I.e., importantly, that is not wall time that is being reported.
+This is important to keep in mind generally when profiling (and not just CPU profiling) - these techniques are typically useful in identifying bottlenecks and making comparisons, but be very careful with interpreting and comparing the raw numbers!

 That explains why the `scanner` version spends 92% of its time doing `Read` syscalls (likely successively reading in chunks of 64KB at a time or so), while the percentages in the other profiles are dominated by the processing of the text data.